malpercio/sails-hook-fireline/README.md

 * When `deletedAt` is accessed, if date is Date(0), it will return `null` (custom getter)
 * Queries including the aforementioned model, will default to inner-joins **BEWARE**
 * When making queries in `paranoid: false`, a non-default scope must be used.
-  This package provides the `drugged` scope that has no effect whatsoever.
+  This package provides the `drugged` scope that has no effect over queries whatsoever for this specific purpose.
   ```js
   //All three are equivalent
   let query = {